Introduction

 CSC #2: Inventory and Control of Software Assets

-Patching software and firmware is an important aspect of cybersecurity.
-An attacker will often try to exploit commonly known vulnerabilities, and if they gain network access to an unpatched service, they may succeed.
-Make sure you always use the latest firmware since it may include security patches for known vulnerabilities.
-The release notes for a specific firmware may explicitly mention a critical security fix, but not all general fixes.
+Patching software is an important aspect of cybersecurity.
+Attackers will often try to exploit commonly known vulnerabilities and may succeed if they gain network access to an unpatched service.
+Make sure you always use the latest AXIS OS since it may include security patches for known vulnerabilities.
+The release notes for a specific version may explicitly mention a critical security fix, but not all general fixes.

-Axis maintains two types of firmware tracks: Active track and the long-term support (LTS) tracks.
-While both types include the latest critical vulnerability patches, the LTS tracks do not include new features in order to minimize the risk of compatibility issues.
-Read more at AXIS OS lifecycle.
+Axis maintains two types of AXIS OS tracks: the active track and the long-term support (LTS) tracks.
+While both types include the latest critical vulnerability patches, the LTS tracks do not include new features, as the aim is to minimize the risk of compatibility issues.
+For more information, see AXIS OS lifecycle in AXIS OS Information.

-Axis provides a forecast for upcoming releases outlining important new features, bug fixes and security patches at Upcoming releases.
-Firmware for AXIS OS-capable devices can be downloaded at https://www.axis.com/support/firmware.
+Axis provides a forecast for upcoming releases with information about important new features, bug fixes and security patches.
+To read more, see Upcoming releases in AXIS OS Information.
+Visit Firmware at axis.com to download AXIS OS for your device.

-The below chart illustrates the importance of keeping the firmware of the Axis devices up to date.
+This chart illustrates the importance of keeping Axis devices up to date.

 AXIS OS version | Web interface configuration path |